scikit-activeml/scikit-activeml/docs/target_semantics.rst

    >>> shape_reg.predict(shape_X).shape
    (3,)

+.. _multiple-annotators:

-Multiple annotators
+Multiple Annotators
 ===================

+Target type and annotation type are separate properties of a target
-Target type and annotation type are independent.
-In a target observation matrix with multi-annotator annotation type, the columns represent annotators that provide observations for the same single-output target.
-They do not represent separate label outputs.
+specification: the target type describes what one label is, and the annotation type describes who provides it.
+In a label matrix with multi-annotator annotation type, the columns represent annotators that provide labels for the same target.
+They do not represent separate label outputs, so a row ``[0, NaN]`` means that one annotator supplied a label and the other did not.

 A sample may therefore contain both observed and missing annotator labels.
-Existing multi-annotator estimators and strategies retain the multi-annotator annotation type and continue to query sample-annotator pairs, so query results still identify ``(sample, annotator)`` pairs.
+Multi-annotator estimators and strategies retain the multi-annotator annotation type and query sample-annotator pairs, so query results identify ``(sample, annotator)`` pairs.

+Currently, a multi-annotator specification is always single-output.
+With ``target_type="auto"``, resolution assigns ``"single-output"`` and rejects nested class vocabularies.
+Declaring ``target_type="multi-label"`` or ``target_type="multi-output"`` together with ``annotation_type="multi-annotator"`` is rejected during resolution, not during capability checking, because the two-dimensional label matrix can hold either annotators or outputs but not both.
+Lifting this restriction would require a representation with both dimensions, see :ref:`recognized-future-semantics`.

-Errors and component capabilities
+Errors and Component Capabilities
 =================================

 Invalid target semantics raise an error during resolution.
 Examples include an